 AMY ANNE FORD

 Amy Anne Ford is a Managing Partner at EMBLEM Strategies, LLC.
-She is a seasoned entrepreneur with a proven track record of success in working to build and grow corporations, non-profit associations and stakeholder groups.
+She is an accomplished leader and entrepreneur with a proven track record of success in working to build and grow corporations, non-profit associations and stakeholder groups.
 Amy has also developed extensive expertise in the complex arenas of economic development, project management and administration, health care management, education policy and water resources policy development and implementation.
 Amy also serves as a Partner in RedAnt, LLC.

 Amy works with a number of organizations to help them understand that they must continue to build and maintain a strong grassroots coalition of support before their objectives can be successfully achieved.
 She is superbly skilled in building these coalitions and putting them to work for clients, communicating the benefits of their programs and objectives to other stakeholders.
 These partners may include entities across a broad spectrum of the public, private, and non-profit sectors.

 She has been a strong water policy advocate in Oklahoma for over two decades, serving as the President of the Board of Directors for the Citizens for the Protection of the Arbuckle Simpson Aquifer.
 Providing leadership on a number of local, statewide, and national water policy issues, Amy has been actively involved in the development and enactment of a number of key pieces of federal and state water policy legislation, as well as the promulgation of rules by the Oklahoma Water Resources Board, Oklahoma Department of Environmental Quality, and other state agencies with oversight of water policy implementation and enforcement.

 Amy was appointed in 2012 to serve on the Oklahoma Public/Private Water Task Force by Oklahoma Governor Mary Fallin, Chickasaw Nation Governor Bill Anoatubby, and Choctaw Nation Chief Gregory Pyle.
 This task force was created to facilitate meaningful dialogue about Oklahoma’s current water management policies and challenges.
 In 2021, Oklahoma House Speaker Charles McCall appointed Amy to the Opinion Leader Advisory Network, which is an integral component of the Socially Sustainable Solutions for Water, Carbon, and Infrastructure Resilience in Oklahoma research project, funded by the National Science Foundation.